isomerpages/mlaw-pdo/_criminal-defence-aid/How to Apply.md

 	 45 Maxwell Road #07-11 The URA Centre (East Wing), Singapore 069118
-	 Mondays to Fridays: 8:30am to 5:00pm (closed on weekends and public  holidays)
+	 Mondays to Fridays: 8:30am to 5:00pm (closed on weekends and public  holidays) Please book an appointment at https://go.gov.sg/omp before visiting the Ministry of Law Services Centre

 * **State Courts (Help Centre)**